Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Counter-monotonic improvement

 Let $\Pi_n$ be the set of all $n$-compositions (ordered partitions) of $\Omega$, that is, The indicator function $\id_A$ for an event $A$ is defined by $\id_A(\omega)=1$ if $\omega\in A$ and $\id_{A}(\omega)=0$ otherwise. \citet[Theorem 1]{LLW23a} obtained a stochastic representation of counter-monotonic random vectors $(X_1,\dots,X_n)$ with at least three non-constant components, and they have the form $X_i = Y \id_{A_i} +m_i$ for some $m_1,\dots,m_n\in \R$, $(A_1,\dots,A_n)\in \Pi_n$, and $Y\ge 0$ or $Y\le 0$; a precise statement is in Proposition \ref{prop:PCT} in Appendix \ref{app:CT}.
 It formalizes the ``winner-take-all" or ``loser-lose-all" structure of counter-monotonic allocations.
 The introduction discussed the special case where in every state all-but-one get ruined.
 It can also happen that all-but-one achieve a best outcome.
 We are particularly interested in the special case

 where either $X\ge 0$ or $X\le0$. \begin{definition} An allocation $(X_1,\dots,X_n)$ is a \emph{jackpot allocation} if \eqref{eq:jackpot} holds for some $X\ge 0$, and it is a \emph{scapegoat allocation} if \eqref{eq:jackpot} holds for some $X\le 0$. \end{definition} Thus, the 0 outcome serves as a maximal or minimal outcome, resulting for all but one agent.
-As we explained above, all counter-monotonic random vectors with at least three non-constant components can be obtained by adding a deterministic vector to a jackpot or scapegoat allocation.
+It does not have to be a status quo or reference point, and, for instance, outcomes denoted as positive numbers may still refer to losses, as we will discuss later.
+We formulate the main results of this paper for the case of a minimal outcome, leading to jackpot allocations.
+For brevity, similar results for maximal outcomes with scapegoat allocations, readily following as dual reformulations, are given in Appendix \ref{onl.app.:scapegoats}.
+As explained above, all counter-monotonic random vectors with at least three non-constant components can be obtained by adding a deterministic vector to a jackpot or scapegoat allocation.

 Figure \ref{fig:1} displays a jackpot allocation and a comonotonic allocation.
 In a jackpot allocation, the random vector $(\id_{A_1},\dots,\id_{A_n})$ can be arbitrarily correlated with $X$.
 For instance, it may be independent of $X$ or may be fully determined by $X$ (as in Figure \ref{fig:1}).